 *It’s unclear if Albert actually called compounding the “8th wonder of the world” or “the most powerful force in the universe.”
 Source: CBS News.

-50% to Needs: Half of your pay should cover the essentials: food, home, clothes, etc.
+50% Needs: Half of your pay should cover the essentials: food, home, clothes, etc.

-20% to Savings/Investing: This what Ellevest defines as money for “future you.”
+20% Savings/Investing: This is what Ellevest defines as money for “future you”.
 Her needs and wants should be covered too.

 Your stocks, bonds, and alternatives should be diverse too.
-You want broad exposure across different markets so you have a better chance to ride out the volatility among any one of them.
+You want broad exposure to different markets so you have a better chance to ride out the volatility among any one of them.